dave-lang/terraform-module-template/README.example.md

 # My module name

-Description of the module does and requires.
+Description of what the module does and requires.

 ## Usage